-PowerFleet, Inc. (PWFL) CEO Chris Wolfe on Q1 2020 Results - Earnings Call Transcript

 Internally, our top priorities remain keeping our employees and community safe, maintaining the health and viability of our business, and ensuring our customers keep food and goods - going where they need to get to.
 Across our businesses and geographies, we have adhered to the CDC guidelines and local Health Ministry recommendations while continuing to operate as an essential business as designated by the U.S. Department of Homeland Security.

 Our Israeli operations were also designated as an essential service because our technology supports emergency responders and critical logistics infrastructure.
-We spent a considerable amount of time over the last two months accelerating cost saving synergies, right sizing our business units as the pandemics impact, and government responses have varied considerable in doing so, while ensuring our companies and employees safety.
+We spent a considerable amount of time over the last two months accelerating cost saving synergies, right sizing our business units as the pandemics impact, and government responses have varied considerably in doing so, while ensuring our companies and employees safety.

 Fortunately, our business continuity plans and IT infrastructure were effective and flexible and allowed us to continue helping our customers and partners meet the challenges of today's remote work environment.
-I continue to be impressed daily by our team's determination productivity while navigating these uncharted waters.
+I continue to be impressed daily by our team's determination and productivity while navigating these uncharted waters.
 Our uninterrupted operational execution in Q1 is a testament to their unwavering commitment to helping our customers and partners in a time of increased need.

-And our steady financial performance for the first quarter highlighted by $30.8 million in total revenue, $17.6 million in high margin recurring and services revenue, and $2.8 million of operating cash flow we generated demonstrates our business models resiliency.
+And our steady financial performance for the first quarter highlighted by $30.8 million in total revenue, $17.6 million in high margin recurring and services revenue, and $2.8 million of operating cash flow we generated demonstrates our business model’s resiliency.
 PowerFleet continues to provide the upmost customer support during these times to enable our customers to react quickly and safely as they move critical cargo around the globe.

 Our tracking and monitoring technology is relied upon by global companies in the food and grocery supply chain including Walmart, Nestle, Procter and Gamble, General Mills, Publix, Kraft and many more.
 While we have a broad and diversified customer base comprised of blue chip companies, and global enterprises, a small subset of our customers, particularly in the travel industry, have been impacted by the pandemic.

-Our longstanding partner Avis has not been immune to the current market dynamic and we are working closely with them to support their efforts and right sizing their fleet.
+Our longstanding partner Avis has not been immune to the current market dynamic and we are working closely with them to support their efforts in right sizing their fleet.
 Recognizing the ongoing uncertainty from this global pandemic and its downstream effects on the business and the economy, we believe it was necessary to enact proactive cost saving measures to ensure our business remains secure, and our long-term growth potential remains intact.

 At the end of March, we implemented a plan to reduce our operating costs and further optimize our organization.
 These add permanent expense reductions on travel, marketing, eliminating most contract record balances, deferring salary increases, shortening work weeks in certain geographies, and structural changes such as a reduction in our overall workforce.
 The actions we've taken coupled this as to liquidity position give us confidence that we will not only weather the storm, but come out stronger as the world economies reignite.

-Cash and flexibility are critical during these types of environments, which is why our Board believe that it was prudent to put - at the market where ATM is going to place, as part of our previously filed Form S-3.
-The ATM gives us special flexibility so that we can delever balance sheet when it makes sense to do so, and more importantly allows us to execute against some large revenue opportunities in our pipeline, which I'll review in more detail after Ned will walkthrough of our first quarter financials.
+Cash and flexibility are critical during these types of environments, which is why our Board believe that it was prudent to put - at the market or ATM instrument in place, as part of our previously filed Form S-3.
+The ATM gives us [additional] [ph] flexibility so that we can delever balance sheet when it makes sense to do so, and more importantly allows us to execute against some large revenue opportunities in our pipeline, which I'll review in more detail after Ned will walkthrough of our first quarter financials.
 Ned?

 Ned Mavrommatis